The Bitcoin Stock Debate: Practical Investment Advice for the Long-term Investor

 For the foreseeable future, there’s a good chance many cryptocurrencies will continue to appreciate in value.
 Blockchain adoption is only accelerating and many projects will become more valuable as it does.
 The overall growth potential for a long-term investment in crypto far outweighs the potential for stock market investment.

 The massive upside and crushing downside are two sides of the same coin when it comes to crypto.
+Some investors like “high risk, high reward” investments while others prefer lower risk investments.
 In a bear market, any investments you made at the peak quickly deteriorate.
-It can be difficult to stomach the losses when you’re hodling long-term.
+It can be difficult to stomach the losses when you’re holding long-term.
 More difficult, however, are the losses that never recover.

 While blockchain and distributed ledgers are likely to win out in the end, there’s no guarantees that any of the current blockchain projects on the market will end up being successful.
 Projects that seem like a good idea today could tank next year.
 This is the reality of long term investing in the crypto space.
 The challenge is picking winners and staying on top of your investments when things look like they might start to go awry.

 That’s a lot of work and risk for a retirement account or college savings plan for your kid.
 Cryptocurrency investing is still so speculative that it feels incongruous to think about it in the context of retirement or college savings.

 Volatility and speculation is a major reason why the traditional stock market still makes sense as an investment vehicle for long-term, predictable returns.
 Of course, there’s no guarantees there either.
 If you were planning on retiring in 2009, you probably had to work another 5 years before your portfolio stabilized.
 On the whole, however, we can predict the stock market much more easily than we can crypto, and it’s rare that a public company’s stock goes to zero.